tthau102/MERN-DevOPs/README.md

 The MERN DevOps project includes:

-- **Dockerization**: Building and running containers for the frontend, backend, and MongoDB using Docker.
+- **Dockerization**: Building and running containers for the frontend, backend, and MongoDB using Docker and docker compose.
-- **Kubernetes Deployment**: Deploying the application on a Kubernetes cluster using `kubectl` and YAML configurations.
+- **Kubernetes Deployment**: Deploying the application on a kind Kubernetes cluster and configuring an ingress controller.
-- **CI/CD Pipeline**: Automating the build, test, and deployment processes using Jenkins.
+- **CI/CD Pipeline**: Automating multiple SDLC stages using Jenkins.
 - **Helm Deployment**: Managing Kubernetes deployments using Helm charts for MongoDB, backend, and frontend services.
-- **ArgoCD GitOps**: Continuously deploying and synchronizing the application with the GitHub repository to ensure that the live environment reflects the latest code changes.
+- **ArgoCD GitOps**: Continuously deploying and synchronizing the application with the GitHub repository.
 - **Observability**: Implementing monitoring mechanisms using tools like Prometheus and Grafana to monitor the health and performance of the application.
 ---